agni-datta/csLaTeX/csbook/README.md

 #### Broken-reference tracking (draft mode)

 `csbook` patches `\@setref` so that any `\ref`, `\cref`, or `\cite` that resolves to an undefined label prints a margin note naming the missing label.
 This is strictly a visual aid during writing: it has no effect on the compiled output in `final` mode.

+#### Proof environments

+`proofsketch` and `proofidea` are available as unnumbered proof-style environments when the theorem layer is active.
+Use `csamsmath` alongside `csbook` for the full theorem and mathematics API.

 #### Table of contents